cmbrandenburg/oosmake/README.md

 ## How does it work?

-`oosmake` works by recursively ascending the file system tree, starting in the current directory, until either it finds a makefile, an out-of-source makefile, or else runs out of directories.
+`oosmake` works by recursively ascending the file system tree, starting in the current directory, until either it finds a in-source makefile or an out-of-source makefile, or else runs out of directories.
 The following examples show `oosmake`'s behavior.

 ### Example 1